positlabs/InstagramJS/README.md

 BEFORE YOU START
 ------------------------------------------------------------------------------------------------------------------------

-To get your client ID / secret, go to the manage clients page on instagram.com (http://instagram.com/developer/clients/manage/)
+To get your client ID / secret, go to the manage clients page on instagram.com (http://instagram.com/developer/clients/manage/).
+Be sure to put your client secret into getAccessToken.php!

 http://pixel-fiend.positlabs.com/2012/12/instagramjs.html